peilin-chen/Lightweight-Neural-Models-for-BGP-Hijack-Detection/README.md

 - **2. ASN Embedding (BGP2VEC)** — loads the pre-trained `2days_2020.b2v` Word2Vec model (or trains from `.paths` as fallback), builds the embedding matrix, and optionally renders a t-SNE visualization of the ASN embedding space.
 - **3. Dataset & DataLoader** — encodes AS paths as padded integer index sequences and wraps them in PyTorch `Dataset`/`DataLoader` objects.
 - **4. Model Definitions** — defines a shared `BGPEncoder` front-end (embedding + Conv1D + MaxPool) in PyTorch `nn.Module`, then three classifier heads: `CNN-LSTM`, `CNN-GRU`, and `CNN-Only`.
 - **5. Training Loop** — uses `BCEWithLogitsLoss` with `pos_weight ≈ 20.3` to handle class imbalance (1,799,698 legitimate vs 88,573 hijacked in training).
-Trains each model for 5 epochs, logging train/val loss, accuracy, and AUC per epoch.
+Trains each model for 10 epochs, logging train/val loss and accuracy per epoch.
-- **6. Results & Comparison** — produces a summary table, training curves (3×3 grid of loss and accuracy plots), normalized confusion matrices, overlaid ROC curves, and an efficiency frontier scatter plot.
+- **6. Results & Comparison** — produces a summary table, training curves, normalized confusion matrices, and an efficiency frontier scatter plot.
 - **7. Analysis & Discussion** — quantifies the relative accuracy, parameter count, and inference speed of each model vs. the CNN-LSTM baseline.
 - **9. Conclusions** — answers the research question: full recurrent sequence modeling is not necessary.
 On this dataset, CNN-Only slightly outperformed both recurrent models while being 32–38% faster at inference.